entando/entando-docs/vuepress/docs/next/tutorials/consume/redis.md

 ## Install Redis Sentinel
 The steps to install Redis Sentinel using Helm are listed below.
 Helm 3 is a prerequisite.
 For more information, see the [Redis Sentinel](https://github.com/entando-ps/redis-sentinel) project.

+> By default, the Redis Sentinel project defines a production ready configuration that include 3 replicas of Redis nodes.
+> In any other situation, it is possible to reduce it by editing the file `values.yaml` and adjust `replicaCount` in the `replica` section.

 1. Clone the project:
 ```
 git clone https://github.com/entando-ps/redis-sentinel.git